raphCode/master-thesis-muzero/slides.typ

 == Summary

 - Like !az, but no simulator in the tree search
-- Instead: Learns a model of the !env
+- Instead: Learns a model of the !env dynamics
+- Represents !g !ss in a latent space

 == !NNs